dCache/dcache-book2/cookbook-pool.md

 Server File Checksum

-After all the file data has been received by the DCACHE server and the file has been fully written to disk, the server may calculate the checksum, based on the disk file.
+After all the file data has been received by the dCache server and the file has been fully written to disk, the server may calculate the checksum, based on the disk file.

 The default configuration is that a checksum is calculated on write, i.e. a Server File Checksum.